christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 When you read this, be aware of the to-be-imported package's location in the directory structure.
 The package lies in the [`/modules/log`](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/modules/log) directory of the `forgejo.org` module, thus `forgejo.org/modules/log` refers to it.
 `github.com/urfave/cli/v3`, however, refers to a dependency Go will download from GitHub during a build.
-The includes look so similar but one is resolved locally and the other from the internet.<br />
+The imports look so similar but one is resolved locally and the other from the internet.<br />
 Notice that the Go files in the `forgejo.org/modules/log` package declare their package without its full path:
 ```go
 // /modules/log/init.go